danielzmbp/NLP4Pheno/README.md

 ## Genome Analysis

 ### Download and Annotate Assemblies
-1. Create a `.ncbi_api_key` file in the root directory with your NCBI API key
+1. Optionally create a `.ncbi_api_key` file in the root directory with your NCBI API key (recommended to speed up downloads)
 2. Adjust InterProScan installation path in the pipeline
 3. Run genome download and annotation:
 ```bash